davidezechukwu/davidezechukwucode/README.md

 It also has a really nice <strong>HealthCheck</strong> which renders its output as either <strong>HTML, XML, JSON, or Text </strong>.
 All API Endpoints allow the on-the-fly conversion of output to  to XHTML using XSLT, see the Browser HTML output at: <strong>https://decodeonline.app/api/v1/healthcheck/healthstatus.</strong> for an example of this.

-There is a dockerised development <strong>SMTP</strong> server and an email client available at <strong>https://decodeonline.app/emails</strong>
+There is a dockerised development, avilable on development environments <strong>SMTP</strong> server and an email client available at <strong>https://decodeonline.app/emails</strong>

 <strong>http://www.pikin.co</strong> is the UX POC counterpart, that supports localization (left & right languages) and globalization, and a layered client architecture; it <strong>work of art</strong>, and like all works of art, I believe, it should be in the public domain